liuql2019/VFM/README.md

 python3 train_unbin-VFM.py -vir VIR_FILE -bac BAC_FILE [-cpus THREADS] -model MODEL_NAME
 ```
 where the parameters -vir and -bac are fasta files of phage and bacterium contigs for training.The other parameters are the same as above.
+The training sets and test sets used by VFM can be downloaded from https://pan.baidu.com/s/1847ZSQ9S2j6wYLQmwWI8Pg